PatternPal/PatternPal/docs/users/logging.md

 ## Logging Status icon

-For your convenience of the researcher and user, we have added a logging status icon to the main menu.
+For the convenience of the researcher and the user, we have added a logging status icon to the main menu.
 This icon indicates whether the logging system is enabled or disabled.
 The following table describes the different states of the logging status icon.

 | Icon | Description |
 | --- | --- |